zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-06-01-being-architect.markdown

 I also support Gregor Hohpe's view that **mentoring other architects** is one of the most crucial aspects of senior architects' leadership.
 Feedback cycles in (software) architecture are inherently slow.
 Mentoring can save new architects many years of learning by doing and making mistakes.

-The section [Leadership](#leadership) provides more details.
+The section [Leadership Traits](#leadership) and [Leading with Language: Six Plays for Grounded IT Architects](leading-with-language) provides more details.

 ## Thinking Like an Architect

 In IT organizations, architects are the **essential connectors,** often referred to as "superglue."
 Their primary function is integrating different aspects of the organization—architecture, technical details, business requirements, and team dynamics—ensuring that everything works together seamlessly.
 This role is vital in large organizations and complex projects where cohesion and coordination are paramount to success.
 The section [Thinking Like an Architect: Architects as Superglue](#superglue) provides more details.

 Balancing curiosity, doubt, vision, and skepticism is essential for driving sustainable innovation and change in organizations.
 Architects must constantly reflect on how well they balance these forces.
 In doing so, they can ensure that their efforts are driven by a healthy combination of exploration, critical validation, strategic guidance, and cautious realism—all crucial to achieving lasting success in any organizational change.
-The section [Thinking Like an Architect: Balancing Curiosity, Doubt, Vision, and Skepticism](#balancing) provides more details.
+The section [Balancing Curiosity, Doubt, Vision, and Skepticism](#balancing) provides more details.

 The ideal career path for architects is rooted in a strong engineering background.
 This foundation provides the technical proficiency necessary for advanced architectural roles.
 Moving from an engineering role to an architecture role involves broadening scope, increasing diversity, and developing strong communication and influencer skills.
 Architecture roles can lead to tech leadership positions such as Engineering Director or Chief Technology Officer (CTO), leveraging strategic vision, decision-making, and leadership skills.